-Some of the most common questions we get from job seekers are along the lines of ‘Why do employers not check my profile?’ or ‘Why have my applications not been shortlisted?’ or ‘Why can’t I get an interview?’
+Some of the most common questions we get from job seekers are along the lines of ‘Why have my applications not been shortlisted?’ or ‘Why can’t I get an interview?’

 If you’ve applied to jobs on Majra, you would’ve come across the ‘What’s your motivation to apply for this role?’ question.
-The motivation question is a way for employers to quickly skim through applicants, and shortlist applicants they find interesting.
-It is also your first interaction with the company, and you sure want to make the right impression.
+The motivation question is a way for employers to get a quick insight about you, and why you might be the right fit for the role they’re looking to fill.

-Based on the applications we’ve come across, and studying what employers respond best to, we’ve narrowed it down to two types of applications that almost always standout and here’s how you can go about crafting your ‘motivation answers’ to make sure you get the employers to stop and give you a call.
+Based on the applications we’ve come across, and studying what employers respond best to, we’ve narrowed it down to three things that each motivation statement had, that grabbed the attention:

 Why this works